vochithanh/autoaction/README.md

-# AutoActionBot
+# AutoAction
-`AutoActionBot` is a tool based on `AutoAction` framework (build on `Selenium` framework), it is used for:
+`AutoAction` is a automation framework build on `Selenium`, it is used for:
-1. Execute the actions (flat line script) on web page automatically
+1. Execute the actions (via flat line script) on web page automatically
 2. Build up efficient, quick-start Automation Test projects

 For example, if you want to do the following actions in browser: Open Amazon website and search with a keyword "Robot".
 You just write only 2 lines as below: